How Much Does It Cost to Buy Property in Turkey?

 Capital gains tax & the 5-year rule

-If you sell within 5 years, the gain is taxed as income using progressive brackets:
+If you sell within 5 years, the gain is taxed as income using the 2026 progressive brackets (Gelir Vergisi tariff per public summaries of Communiqué 332 — confirm the slice that applies to your facts with a tax advisor):

 Gain amount (2026)Rate